Democratic Party (United States): Jacksonian Era

 Opposing factions led by Henry Clay helped form the Whig Party.
 The Democratic Party had a small yet decisive advantage over the Whigs until the 1850s when the Whigs fell apart over the issue of slavery.
 In 1854, angry with the Kansas–Nebraska Act, anti-slavery Democrats left the party and joined Northern Whigs to form the Republican Party.
+Martin van Buren also helped found the Free Soil Party to oppose the spread of slavery, running as its candidate in the 1848 presidential election, before returning to the Democratic Party and staying loyal to the Union.

+U.S. Civil War

 The Democrats split over slavery, with Northern and Southern tickets in the election of 1860, in which the Republican Party gained ascendancy.
 The radical pro-slavery Fire-Eaters led walkouts at the two conventions when the delegates would not adopt a resolution supporting the extension of slavery into territories even if the voters of those territories did not want it.
 These Southern Democrats nominated the pro-slavery incumbent vice president, John C. Breckinridge of Kentucky, for president and General Joseph Lane, of Oregon, for vice president.
 The Northern Democrats nominated Senator Stephen A. Douglas of Illinois for president and former Georgia Governor Herschel V. Johnson for vice president.
 This fracturing of the Democrats led to a Republican victory and Abraham Lincoln was elected the 16th president of the United States.

 As the American Civil War broke out, Northern Democrats were divided into War Democrats and Peace Democrats.
 The Confederate States of America deliberately avoided organized political parties.
 Most War Democrats rallied to Republican President Abraham Lincoln and the Republicans' National Union Party in the election of 1864, which featured Andrew Johnson on the Union ticket to attract fellow Democrats.
 Johnson replaced Lincoln in 1865, but he stayed independent of both parties.

+Reconstruction and Redemption

 The Democrats benefited from white Southerners' resentment of Reconstruction after the war and consequent hostility to the Republican Party.
 After Redeemers ended Reconstruction in the 1870s and following the often extremely violent disenfranchisement of African Americans led by such white supremacist Democratic politicians as Benjamin Tillman of South Carolina in the 1880s and 1890s, the South, voting Democratic, became known as the "Solid South".
 Although Republicans won all but two presidential elections, the Democrats remained competitive.
 The party was dominated by pro-business Bourbon Democrats led by Samuel J. Tilden and Grover Cleveland, who represented mercantile, banking, and railroad interests; opposed imperialism and overseas expansion; fought for the gold standard; opposed bimetallism; and crusaded against corruption, high taxes and tariffs.
 Cleveland was elected to non-consecutive presidential terms in 1884 and 1892.